nbari/dbre/content/mariadb/physical_backup.md

 ## prepare

-Not required but nice to have since you can save work and ensure backup can be restored without any problems and faster

 ```sh
 mariadb-backup --prepare --target-dir="$BACKUP_DIR"
 ```

+> Warning: Advised to run this, as it will ensure that the backup works and can be restored without any problems.

 ## compress